Located at the southern end of Vietnam’s enchanting eastern coastline, Mui Ne is the last coastal outpost before the chaos of Ho Chi Minh City.

-Sitting modestly just four hours outside of the hustle and bustle, Mui Ne is without doubt the angel on the shoulder of Saigon.
+Sitting modestly just four hours outside of the hustle and bustle, Mui Ne is, without a doubt, the angel on the shoulder of Saigon.
 Laid back vibes pour from the heart of Mui Ne as it boasts the capacity to offer a little something for everyone.
 Backpackers travel in droves to ogle at the famous white sand dunes.
-Sports enthusiasts flock to the ocean to try their hand at kite surfing, and city slickers hole up in the beach side resorts, escaping the bedlam of Saigon.
+Sports enthusiasts flock to the ocean to try their hand at kite surfing, and city slickers hole up in the beach side resorts, escaping the bedlam of Ho Chi Minh.

 Things to Do in Mui Ne, Vietnam…

 Hostels and resorts throughout Mui Ne will offer jeep tours which, on request, will visit most of Mui Ne’s popular attractions over the course of a day.

 - White Sand Dunes:

 The white sand dunes have long been the most popular tourist attraction in Mui Ne, and for good reason!
 Imposing dunes encapsulate the entire landscape making you feel like Laurence of Arabia wandering through a desolate corner of the Sahara.
 For the complete experience, it’s possible to visit the sand dunes at sunrise, when the spectacle of the rising sun creates an awe inspiring view.
 The sand, untouched at this early hour, welcomes your footsteps on its soft, cool surface.
 As the sun rises find your own spot in the deserted dunes and watch as the morning rays dance across the landscape.
 It’s well worth getting there early to cement a prime spot atop an empty dune and capture those all important pictures and memories.